 There are several different worldwide standards which affect the use of marine engines.
 There are rules that apply in different vessels within a territory.

 The main legislative landscape is subject to multiple emissions standards depending on the type of vessel in operation.
-Theses include, but are not limited to, the EU Recreational Craft Directive (RCD), the Rhine Vessel Inspection Regulations (RVIR) promulgated by the Central Commission for Navigation on the Rhine (CCNR), Inland Waterway Craft under EU Directive 97/68/EC - Stage IIIA, U.S. EPA Domestic Marine Tier 2 and Tier 3, and the International Maritime Organisation (IMO) standards.
+These include, but are not limited to, the EU Recreational Craft Directive (RCD), the Rhine Vessel Inspection Regulations (RVIR) promulgated by the Central Commission for Navigation on the Rhine (CCNR), Inland Waterway Craft under Regulation (EU) 2016/1628 – Stage V, U.S. EPA Domestic Marine Tier 2 and Tier 3, and the International Maritime Organisation (IMO) standards.

 The engine you need is selected by where you are in the world, the craft that the engine will be used on and the circumstances of how the vessel will be used.